Sweet! Michiana Science Cafe taps into syrup

 Science doesn’t just happen in white-coat labs.
 Discoveries can be made in conversations, leading to greater understanding and new routes of research.

-The fall season kicks off Tuesday, Sept.
-29, on the topic of nuclear energy.
 To expand your curiosity, Elkhart Public Library offers these reading suggestions to get you into the discussion.
+You always can find more exploring our Digital Library.

 The cafes occur in casual settings, with conversations targeted toward adults.
 The events give participants an opportunity to meet, hear from, and ask questions of local scientists.